A2 (Elementary)Lesson 1: Present Continuous & Gerund

 "Ele está tomando banho" (He's taking a shower)

-"Estou morando sozinho agora" (I'm living alone now)
+"Estou morando sozinho agora" (I'm living alone right now)

-"Estamos economizando para viajar" (We're saving to travel)
+"Estamos economizando para viajar" (We're saving up to travel)

 "Eles estão namorando" (They're dating)

-In Rio, "Tô chegando" can mean anything from "I'm at your door" to "I haven't left home yet."
-Context and tone indicate actual proximity!
+In Rio, "Tô chegando" can mean anything from "I'm at your door" to "I still haven't left home."
+Tone and context — not the words — tell you how close someone really is.

 Get full access to grammar lessons, exercises, vocabulary and personalized review with a free Falando account.